awslabs/kinesis-hot-shard-advisor/readme.md

 ```

 ## View the report
-Once you see the output as above, open the **out.html** file with your default browser to view the report.
+Once you see the output as above, open the **out.html** file from your current directory with your default browser to view the report.